About Buying Property in Hungary

 and, usually, pay over a deposit of 10% of the price on a resale property

-property, as soon as everyone is ready to proceed) the Final Contract
+- As soon as everyone is ready to proceed or once the property has been

-is signed.
-This is the document transferring the right to ownership
+finished the Final Contract is signed.
+This is the document transferring

-to you.You then pay your various fees and taxes and this is then registered
+the right of ownership to you.You then pay your various fees and taxes

 - Legal fees are normally a flat fee of £1,000 which includes